 Swimsuits and evening gowns

 One of the goals of the Miss North Carolina Pageant is to select a woman in Raleigh in June who will win in Las Vegas in January.
-It’s only happened once, with Maria Beale Fletcher back in 1962, that Miss North Carolina went on to become Miss America.
+It’s only happened once — Maria Beale Fletcher on September 9, 1961, reigning in 1962 — that Miss North Carolina went on to become Miss America.
 But it can happen again.
 Miss North Carolina can succeed on a bigger stage.

 When the Miss North Carolina Pageant started in 1937, it was a bathing beauties contest.
 And Ruth McClean Covington, the first Miss North Carolina, competed at Charlotte’s Willamette Swimming Pool.
 She was actually the first runner-up, but when the winner decided to go to college, Covington assumed her title.